equiano-institute/attackspace/README.md

 </td> </tr> <tr> <td>
 Evolved creatures - suffocation, Evolved creatures<br/>

-0.11.0.9&10: All the Good Things
+All the Good Things

 </td> <td>
-Intended Goal: Survive and reproduce, in a biologically plausible manner<br>
+Intended Goal: Survive and reproduce, in a biologically plausible manner</td>

-Behavior: A species in an artificial life simulation evolved a sedentary lifestyle that consisted mostly of mating in order to produce new children which could be eaten (or used as mates to produce more edible children) due to a bug<br>
+<td>Behavior: A species in an artificial life simulation evolved a sedentary lifestyle that consisted mostly of mating in order to produce new children which could be eaten (or used as mates to produce more edible children) due to a bug</td>

 <td>Misspecified Goal: Survive and reproduce in a simulated evolution game</td>